Michael Cheika

+In rugby league, he coached Lebanon in the 2021 Rugby League World Cup, and will coach them again in the 2026 World Cup.

+Early life

 Cheika is a second-generation Lebanese Australian; his parents immigrated to Australia during the 1950s.

-Rugby union career

 Playing career

-Cheika was a No. 8 who played for Australia at under 21 level.
+Cheika was a number eight who played for Australia at under 21 level.
 He played more than 300 games for Randwick, winning the Shute Shield seven times during a period when the Galloping Greens dominated Sydney rugby.

 As a player, Cheika made a mid-career move to Europe in 1989 where he had two seasons in the South of France with Castres Olympique in Division 1, and a season for Paris team Club Athlétique des Sports Généraux (later merged with Stade Français) in Division 2.
-He then joined Italian side Rugby Livorno alongside Randwick teammate David Knox from 1992 to 1994.
+He then joined Italian club Rugby Livorno alongside Randwick teammate David Knox from 1992 to 1994.
 He represented an Italian Selection XV against the All Blacks in 1993.

 Returning to Australia, he captained Randwick from 1997 and 1999, and represented New South Wales on their spring tour of the UK in 1997.

-Coaching career
+Rugby union oaching

 Padova and Randwick

 Cheika had never coached before but in 1999 David Campese brought his attention to a coaching job in Italy.
 He applied for it and was successful.
 Cheika and Knox coached Petrarca Padova through a Heineken Cup campaign which did not yield any wins.

 Cheika returned to Sydney in 2001 when his father fell ill.
 With European coaching experience under his belt he secured the Randwick coaching ticket and guided his old club to a Shute Shield victory in 2004.